-\textbf{6D Pose Estimation --} The problem of 6D pose estimation aims to predict object poses (\ie a rotation and translation) in the camera space according to canonical pose space.
+\textbf{Object Pose Estimation --} The problem of 6D pose estimation aims to predict object poses (\ie a rotation and translation) in camera space according to a canonical pose.
 Existing 6D pose estimation can be categorized into two groups -- instance-level \cite{Xiang2018PoseCNNAC,Li2019DeepIMDI,Wang2019DenseFusion6O,Xu2019WPoseNetDC} and category-level \cite{Wang2019NormalizedOC, Chen2020LearningCS, Tian2020ShapePD}.
 In instance-level 6D pose estimation \cite{Xiang2018PoseCNNAC,Li2019DeepIMDI,Wang2019DenseFusion6O,Xu2019WPoseNetDC}, a typical assumption is adopted that CAD models for object instances to be estimated are available.
-In this sense, these methods concern more on learning to match partial observation to the CAD model without considering shape changes across instances. {In category-level 6D pose estimation \cite{Wang2019NormalizedOC, Chen2020LearningCS, Tian2020ShapePD}, without CAD models of each instance during testing, such a problem is made more challenging to cope with shape variations of unseen object instances and thus relies on a high-quality category-level mean shape.} The object pose estimator in our method falls into the latter group but does not estimate the size of object instances compared to existing category-level pose estimators.
-The rational explanation is the main task of partial point classification will normalize all input point cloud into a unit ball, rather than object detection in \cite{Wang2019NormalizedOC, Chen2020LearningCS, Tian2020ShapePD}.
-Existing works on category-level 6D pose employ the MLP-based feature encoding, which is less effective to reveal rotation changes.
-Such an observation encourages us to use Spherical CNN \cite{Esteves2018LearningSE} as the backbone encoder for object pose estimation in our scheme, which can perform better (see Table \ref{tab:backbone} in Sec. \ref{SecExps}).
+In this sense, these methods concern more on learning to match partial observation to the CAD model.
+In category-level 6D pose estimation \cite{Wang2019NormalizedOC, Chen2020LearningCS, Tian2020ShapePD}, CAD models of each instance are unavailable during training and testing.
+Such a problem is made more challenging to cope with shape variations of unseen object instances and thus relies on learning a high-quality category-level mean shape.
+The pose estimation task in our method falls into the latter group but without estimating the translation and size of object instances compared to existing category-level pose estimation methods, as negative effects of translation and size variations can be eliminated by normalizing the input point cloud to a unit ball in the classification task.
+Existing works on category-level 6D pose employ the MLP-based feature encoding, which is less effective to retain rotation information.
+Our method takes advantage of the equivariance property of steerable convolution to estimate the rotaiton which perform much better.